wenzhilv/Running-Beta/README.md

 # Running-Beta
-Testing for the repository of Running Peak
+Testing for the repository of Peak Running.